effekseer/EffekseerForGodot4/Docs/source/en/introduction.md

 The Effekseer plugin is implemented in GDExtension (C ++).
 It supports common environments, but other platforms require the user to build it.

-The support status for each target of EffekseerForGodot is as follows.
+The support status for each target of EffekseerForGodot4 is as follows.

 | Target | Status | Architectures |
 |-----------|:-------:|---------------|